toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/03-Expedia-QuickConnect-Booking-Retrieval-&-Confirmation-API/03-reference-bc.md

 The Booking Confirmation (BC) API is the mechanism EQC partners are required to implement to provide Expedia with the hotel’s confirmation number for all bookings retrieved via the BR interface.
 Unconfirmed bookings will revert to fax or email once the booking expiration time is reached.

 ### Supported Features for Booking Confirmaion
-EQC partner must use the booking confirmation API to confirm bookings retrieved electronically (reservations, modifications, and cancellations):
+EQC partner must use the booking confirmation API to confirm bookings retrieved electronically (reservations, modifications, and cancellations).

-1. Confirmation numbers have to be received before bookings expire.
+Confirmation numbers have to be received before bookings expire.
 Else, bookings will fall back to fax or email.
 Expedia’s booking expiration strategy is based on booking window:
-a.
-For same-day arrival (based on midnight in hotel’s local timezone): bookings will expire 30 minutes after their creation by customer.
+- For same-day arrival (based on midnight in hotel’s local timezone): bookings will expire 30 minutes after their creation by customer.
-b.
-For next-day arrival (any bookings created between midnight and 23:59:59 the day before arrival, based on hotel’s local timezone): bookings will expire 60 minutes after their creation by customer.
+- For next-day arrival (any bookings created between midnight and 23:59:59 the day before arrival, based on hotel’s local timezone): bookings will expire 60 minutes after their creation by customer.
-c.
-For any longer booking window, bookings will expire 24 hours after their creation by customer.
+- For any longer booking window, bookings will expire 24 hours after their creation by customer.

-2. Booking confirmation numbers can be updated for already confirmed bookings up to 8 days after guest’s departure date.
+Booking confirmation numbers can be updated for already confirmed bookings up to 8 days after guest’s departure date.

 ---